bradfletcher/rviz_sensor_control_panel/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ___________________________ PREREQUISITES ______________________________

-This package depends on both ROS and hubo-ach.
+This package depends on both ROS.

 To obtain hubo-ach, follow the instructions here:
 https://github.com/hubo/hubo-ach